j3farsale7/Arduino-based-scientific-calculator/README.md

-# Arduino Scientific Calculator with Memory Functions 🧮
+# Arduino Scientific Calculator 🧮

 A scientific calculator built on the **Arduino Uno** platform using a **6x6 keypad**, a **16x2 LCD**, and custom input parsing logic.